Exceptional collections on isotropic Grassmannians: On strongness and purity

 $(ii)$ If the algebra $A_\SB$ is one-generated then Koszulity of $A_\SB$ is equivalent to the conditions of Proposition~$\ref{E-vec-bun-prop}$. \end{proposition} \begin{proof} $(i)$ This follows from the main result of \cite[Cor.\ 8]{Posic} (see also the proofs of Theorems 4.1 and 4.2 in \cite{Pol-perv}).

-$(ii)$ If the condition (3) of Proposition \ref{E-vec-bun-prop} is satisfied then $A_\SB$ is isomorphic (as a graded algebra) to the $\Ext$-algebra between simple objects in the abelian category $\CC_\SB$.
-Thus, the assumption that $A_\SB$ is one-generated implies that $\CC_\SB$ is a Koszul category, and so the algebra $A_\SB$ is Koszul. \end{proof}
+$(ii)$ If the condition (iii) of Proposition \ref{E-vec-bun-prop} is satisfied then $A_\SB$ is isomorphic (as a graded algebra) to the $\Ext$-algebra between simple objects in the abelian category $\CC_\SB$.
+Thus, the assumption that $A_\SB$ is one-generated implies that the function \eqref{quiver-level-function} is a Koszul weight function on the set of simple objects of $\CC_\SB$, i.e., $\Ext^i_{\CC_\SB}(\CU^{\lambda},\CU^\mu)\neq 0$ only for $\w(\mu)-\w(\lambda)=i$.
+Thus, by \cite[Prop.\ 2.1.3]{BGS}, the algebra $\kk[\CQ_\SB]/\CI_\SB$ is Koszul, hence, its Yoneda algebra $A_\SB$ is also Koszul. \end{proof}

-\begin{remark} In the case when the unipotent radical of $\BP$ is abelian (in this case the Grassmannian $X = \BG/\BP$ is called {\sf cominuscule}) and the subquiver $\CQ_\SB\subset\CQ$ contains entirely any path that starts and ends in $\CQ_\SB$, the algebra $A_\SB$ is Koszul as follows from the main result of \cite{Hille} and from Proposition \ref{path-closed-prop}.
-Note that in this case the function $\lambda\mapsto-(\xi,\lambda)/(\xi,\beta)$ is a Koszul weight function on simple objects of $\CC_\SB$.
-Indeed, this follows from Remark \ref{cominuscule-rem-1} using the argument of Lemma \ref{uugord}. \end{remark}
+\begin{remark} In the case when the unipotent radical of $\BP$ is abelian (in this case the Grassmannian $X = \BG/\BP$ is called {\sf cominuscule}) and the subquiver $\CQ_\SB\subset\CQ$ contains entirely any path that starts and ends in $\CQ_\SB$, the algebra $A_\SB$ is Koszul as follows from the main result of \cite{Hille} and from Proposition \ref{path-closed-prop}. \end{remark}

-\begin{remark} In \ref{lag-purity-sec} we will give an example (Example~\ref{eee}) of an exceptional block for which Proposition~\ref{path-closed-prop} does not apply, and at the same time the inequality of Lemma~\ref{uugord} becomes strict in some cases (and so algebra $A_\SB$ is not one-generated) and so Proposition~\ref{Koszul-alg-prop} does not apply as well, but the equivalent conditions of Proposition \ref{E-vec-bun-prop} still hold. \end{remark}
+\begin{remark} In \ref{lag-purity-sec} we will give an example (Example~\ref{eee}) of an exceptional block for which Proposition~\ref{path-closed-prop} does not apply, and at the same time the inequality of Lemma~\ref{uugord} becomes strict in some cases (and so the algebra $A_\SB$ is not one-generated) and so Proposition~\ref{Koszul-alg-prop} does not apply as well, but the equivalent conditions of Proposition \ref{E-vec-bun-prop} still hold.
+See Conjecture~\ref{ainfty} for a possible explanation of this. \end{remark}